Seren1303/NewMedicine/README.md

 # NewMedicine
-This python code is 2nd newmedicine developer.
+This python code was maken by 2nd newmedicine development.